meirf/gopart/README.md

 ## Implementation

 The partitioning is done with a separate goroutine that passes the index ranges to a channel.
-This requires the use of a for...range loop, but adds concurrency and lowers memory usage of storing a slice of index ranges.
+This requires the use of a for...range loop, but adds concurrency and lowers memory usage (no slice of index ranges is stored anywhere).

 ## Installation